folkengine/smartcitiesdata-wiki/Run.md

     * If you click on the link you should see the details of the dataset that should look like the dataset we [copied](https://discovery.smartcolumbusos.com/dataset/central_ohio_transit_authority/2019_cota_stop_ridership_ranking).
     * However, if you click on 'Write SQL' you will not see any records.
     * Forklift created two tables in the presto database(docker micro service): city_of_columbus__2019_cota_stop_ridership_ranking and city_of_columbus__2019_cota_stop_ridership_ranking__json. city_of_columbus__2019_cota_stop_ridership_ranking__json has the uncompacted data from the csv file and city_of_columbus__2019_cota_stop_ridership_ranking doesn't have any records.
 Before we can query the dataset in discovery_ui we will need to run compaction.
 We will do it manually, but it is also possible to create a job to do it.
-    * ON the tab running Forklift run
+    * ON the tab running Forklift hit enter to see the interactive shell then run
       ```Forklift.DataWriter.compact_dataset(Forklift.Datasets.get!(<dataset_id>))```
       You can find the <dataset_id> in the url of the address bar of andi when you click on the dataset.
 The url should be https://127.0.0.1.xip.io:4443/datasets/<dataset_id>.
     * This will run compaction and now city_of_columbus__2019_cota_stop_ridership_ranking will have the ingested data and city_of_columbus__2019_cota_stop_ridership_ranking__json will be empty.